-What does Re-Education (Through Labour) mean?
+What do you think Re-Education (Through Labour) means?

 Rise Against: Re-Education (Through Labour) Meaning